40843245/markdown-tutorial/full guide.md

 ### [Blockquotes with Other Elements](https://www.markdownguide.org/basic-syntax/#blockquotes-with-other-elements)

+Let's dig in with several examples.

++ Example 1:

     > #### The quarterly results look great!
     >
     > - Revenue was off the chart.